teticio/openai-proxy/README.md

 import openai_wrapi as openai
 ```

-You no longer need set the OpenAI API key or organization ID as these are securely stored in the corresponding Lambda functions.
+You no longer need set your OpenAI API key or organization ID as these are securely stored in the corresponding Lambda functions.
+Instead, you should set your `OPENAI_API_KEY` environment variable to be `sk-XXX`, where `XXX` corresponds to the URL `https://XXX.lambda-url.region.on.aws/` of your Lambda function, as output by Terraform.

 If you plan to use packages such as `langchain` which use the `openai` package internally, you need only ensure you have previously imported `openai_wrapi`.

 By default, the project associated with any API calls will be `N/A`.
 In order to set the project name: